sumithrb/docs-csm/upgrade/upgrade_ncn_nodes.md

 ## Important Notes

-### Bifurcated CAN

-A major feature of CSM 1.2 is the Bifurcated CAN (BICAN).
-The BICAN is designed to separate administrative network traffic from user network traffic.
-For more information, see the [BICAN Summary](../operations/network/management_network/bican_technical_summary.md).
-Review the BICAN Summary before continuing with the CSM 1.2 upgrade.

-For detailed BICAN documentation, see the [BICAN Technical Details](../operations/network/management_network/bican_technical_details.md) page.

-### The SMA Grafana service is temporarily inaccessible during the upgrade.

-  During stage 3 of the CSM 1.2 upgrade, the SMA Grafana service will become inaccessible at its previous DNS location.
-It will remain inaccessible until the upgrade to SMA 1.6.x is applied.
-This is because of a change in DNS names for the service.

 ### Service request adjustments are needed for small systems.

   - For systems with only three worker nodes (typically Testing and  Development Systems (TDS)), prior to proceeding with this upgrade, CPU limits **MUST** be